What to Wear

 Please note – there will be no change facilities available at the recital venues so we recommend you arrive looking fabulous in your suit ready to dance!
 Our ballerinas will wear their special recital costume so the dance looks magical.

 Tiny Tutus embraces an ‘Open Door’ policy which opens classes to everyone to share with their ballerina.
 But this is a very special and unique class just for Daddies to share with their ballerinas.

 As such all Daddy Daughter Dance rehearsals are “Closed Rehearsals”, meaning Mums, friends and family may not watch the Daddy Daughter rehearsals.
 The magic of seeing them together on stage at recital is such a fabulous moment and worth the suspense!

-Please complete the “Request to Participate Form” via our website.
+Please complete the “Request to Participate Form” via our website at this time.